 MODBUS Protocol code 08 provides a number of diagnostic sub-functions.
-Only the "Return Query Data" sub-function (sub-function 0) is supported on HIQ PM-3-E-D-CT Power Sensor Exampl
+Only the "Return Query Data" sub-function (sub-function 0) is supported on the SDM120 Digital meters.
+Example

 The following query will send a diagnostic "return query data" query with the data elements set to Hex(AA) and Hex(55) and will expect these to be returned in the response: